Remote Computer Multiple Monitor Viewing with Splashtop

 If you want to remotely access Windows PCs and Macs with multiple monitors, Splashtop is a great solution.
 With Splashtop, you have several options for viewing multiple monitors while you are controlling a remote computer.

 These features vary by product.
-Read on below for a list of which Splashtop solutions include each of these options.
+Read on below for a list of which Splashtop remote desktop solutions include each of these options.

 Cross-platform viewing and remote control